bluefroguk1/empire-dump/content/Wiki/The Nations/Wintermark/Wintermark Look and Feel.md

 For weapons Kallavesi favour axes (especially long axes), staves, and fishing spears (often two-handed spears).
 Many carry an all-purpose gutting knife as a practical tool and for dispatching fallen opponents.
 Kallavesi warriors rarely make use of shields.
 When they do they favour small wicker bucklers over the bulkier round- or tear-drop shields favoured by the Steinr.
 ### Kallavesi Images
-This gallery  contains images of Kallavesi characters taken from Empire [[Events]].
+This gallery  contains images of Kallavesi characters taken from Empire Events.
 ## Steinr
 * Influences: Saxons, Rohirrim, Tolkien’s Dwarves, Beowulf (2005), the Nords of Skyrim.
 * Materials: Metals, furs, leather, stone, woollen cloth; richer fabrics may be appropriate for high status Thanes.